Automattic/jetpack/readme.txt

 * General: Only showing one prompt to enable Photon when uploading several new images.
 * Multisite: Fixed a problem with site lists for older WordPress installations.
 * OpenGraph: Fixed a bug to properly fallback to a WordPress Site Icon image.
-* Photon: Fixed image URLs for sites running over a secure connection.
+* Photon: Improve performance for images over a secure connection.
 * Photon: No longer including links from data attributes.
 * Publicize: Fixed problems for en_AU and en_CA locales with Facebook.
 * Related Posts: Fixed a notice on certain requests.